SoD: ISSGRYM - THE HUNT

 “Great throw!”
 “Excellent aim!”
 “Well done boy!” the cheers of his clansmen echoed in the cavern, filling it with exultation.
 The clan would eat this winter and the heir apparent had proved his worthiness of their dedication.
 Issgrym remembered that moment for as long as he lived.
 He felt full of love for his people, full of gratitude for the beast who gave its all for them, and full of respect for his father who had been leading his tribe in this hunt for hundreds of years.

-Issgrym Berezhon, his story, family, and friends are creations of Rachael Murphy (yours truly)
+Issgrym Berezhon, his story, family, and friends are creations of Rachael Edwards (yours truly)